nathanleclaire/blog/content/post/using-ansible-with-docker-machine-to-bootstrap-host-nodes.markdown

-One option is to create the nodes we want to manage with Docker Machine and then use an [Ansible dynamic inventory plugin](https://github.com/nathanleclaire/dockerfiles/blob/master/ansible/machine.py) to run the bootstrap process on the servers.
+One option is to create the nodes we want to manage with Docker Machine and then use an [Ansible dynamic inventory plugin](https://github.com/nathanleclaire/dockerfiles/blob/master/ansible/machine.py) to run our desired tasks.
 Indeed, this seems like the best bet for managing the configuration of the machines using Ansible in the long run.
 But, for the initial post-create provisioning, I could not get the idea out of my head of simply running it within a Docker container on the created machine itself.
-This would free us from needing Ansible and the stack of associated plugins installed and kept up to date on whichever machine we were bootstrapping from.
+This would free us from needing Ansible and the stack of associated plugins installed on our gateway box and kept up to date on whichever machine we were bootstrapping from.

 So how can we do so?
 Well, it might not be the most elegant solution in the